 invalid topologies as shown in Figures 1 and 2 below:

-- Unreachable EC states ("orphan states"), i.e., states that are not transient EC states, and to which a path cannot be found from the EC initial state by following the directed links defined by the EC transitions.
+- Unreachable EC states ("orphan states"), i.e., states that are not simple EC states, and to which a path cannot be found from the EC initial state by following the directed links defined by the EC transitions.

 - Terminal EC states ("dead end states"), i.e., states that are reachable, but which do not have any outgoing EC transitions.